openphilippines/use/README.md

 3. Send a pull request.

-4. Create an orphaned `master` branch and add a `README.md` that will contain your setup:
+4. Create an orphan `master` branch and add a `README.md` that will contain your setup:

   ```bash
   git checkout --orphan master